Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 While these Home Delivery Gold IRAs sound innocent enough as a general concept, in fact they are quite a bit more complicated legally than you might expect.
 Besides offering a wide range of terrific-sounding pros, they also harbor some relatively unknown bad and ugly qualities with which all investors who are seriously considering them should be familiar.
 While it is true that any person can always walk freely into a hometown or out of town coin shop and buy one or more gold coins with no strings attached, the issues of taking such gold and including it within your IRA account involves many more considerations, some of them concerning the type of coins allowed, and the legality of the process.

-Here is the good news that many investors have already discovered for themselves and their futures personally— you can include gold holdings in your own self-directed IRA account without risking any wrath or financial and legal penalties at the hands of the punitive Internal Revenue Service.
+Here is the good news that many investors have already discovered for themselves and their futures personally, you can include gold holdings in your own self-directed IRA account without risking any wrath or financial and legal penalties at the hands of the IRS.
 The big caveat here is that you have to do it according to their particular guidelines to not run the risk of being illegal in the process.
 The IRS maintains a fairly strict and well-specified series of criteria that you must carefully check off down the list in order to do this the above-board and legal way.

 The ways that this is done completely above-board are fairly straightforward, at least with initial decisions that have to be made upfront.
 It starts by opening up a self-directed IRA.
 This specifically involves finding an IRA custodian who will handle all of your gold decisions and investments on your behalf.
 There are a few of these to choose from on the market today, but it is a good idea to put in some due diligence hours to determine that the one in which you are interested is completely honest reputationally and also financially very sound.
 After you have set up your custodian account, your new IRA gold custodian sets up your storage account in a secure offsite storage facility.
 At this point, you can expect to start paying fees to both the custodian as agent on your behalf and the storage service for vaulting your precious metals.